 - Might have inconsistent friction with the knobs and faders

-It has 49 semi-weighted keys which are pressure-sensitive and has aftertouch for a more energetic and lively production.
+It has 49 semi-weighted keys that are pressure-sensitive and has an aftertouch for a more energetic and lively production.

 Packed with the VIP software with a very powerful hands-on control solution that helps you play with virtual instruments and effects.
 It’s designed with deep software integration, great core technologies and workflow – way better than its predecessors.

 - Programmable knobs and switches are something you can trust